Australian native police: Nauru

 Australian and British forces took command of Nauru from German control in late 1914.
 The Germans had set up their own Native Police force on the island with the troopers being from New Guinea.
 These quickly changed allegiance to the British and were utilised maintaining order over the Kanaka and Chinese coolie labourers mining the guano deposits.
-By the 1920s the troopers were mostly from Tuvalu and the Gilbert Islands with some local men and Maori from New Zealand also being employed.
+By the 1920s the troopers were mostly from Tuvalu and the Gilbert Islands with some local men and Māori from New Zealand also being employed.
 In 1930, the Native Police subdued a riot amongst the Chinese workers which saw one trooper killed and 18 labourers injured.
 During World War II many troopers remained loyal to the British and conducted espionage operations while Nauru was under Japanese control.
 After the war, the island and its Native Police returned to being under Anglo-Australian administration.

 In 1948, Chinese guano mining workers went on strike over pay and conditions.
 The Administrator for Nauru, Eddie Ward, imposed a state of emergency with the Native Police and armed volunteers of locals and Australian officials being mobilised.
 This force, using sub-machine guns and other firearms, opened fire on the Chinese workers killing two and wounding sixteen.
 Around 50 of the workers were arrested and two of these were bayoneted to death while in custody.
 The Native Police trooper who bayoneted the prisoners was charged but later acquitted on grounds that the wounds were "accidentally received."
 The governments of the Soviet Union and China made official complaints against Australia at the United Nations over this incident.
 The Native Police was eventually replaced with a civilian police force once Nauru became self-governing in 1966.